 - 2 large eggs (3 1/2 ounces; 100 grams)

 - 1/4 cup vegetable oil (1 3/4 ounces; 50 grams)

 - 1 teaspoon vanilla extract

 - non-stick cooking spray

-- In a medium mixing bowl, whisk together white rice flour, cornstarch, sweet rice flour, baking powder, granulated sugar, salt, and xanthan gum.
-In small bowl, whisk together milk, eggs, oil, and vanilla extract until smooth.
+In a medium mixing bowl, whisk together white rice flour, cornstarch, sweet rice flour, baking powder, granulated sugar, salt, and xanthan gum.
+Add milk, eggs, oil, and vanilla extract.
+Whisk until smooth.

 - Heat waffle iron according to manufacturer's directions.
 Spray iron generously with non-stick cooking spray.
 Spoon batter onto hot iron (amount of batter will vary depending on your iron) and bake until golden brown and crisp.